 It’s founding occurred during the branch line boom of the early-1900s.
 City Fathers saw such “vast potential” in their area that they decided to build a railroad.
-As happened with most of them, funds ran out before completion, and the hoped-for traffic didn’t materialize.
+As happened with most of these little lines, funds ran out before completion, and the hoped-for traffic didn’t materialize.
 So, the line was sold at a Sheriff’s Auction.
 The Santa Fe and Southern Pacific bought it and built it out.

 Not that long after completion, traffic began to materialize.
 The primary outbound traffic is fruits and vegetables, both fresh and canned.
-A quarry generates traffic for off-line customers and for the Friant Dam project located at the end of the line.
-Until the project is completed, the SJSL receives cut lumber and box shook from a lumber mill not far into the mountains.
+A quarry generates traffic for both on- and off-line customers.
+The SJSL receives cut lumber and box shook from a lumber mill at the end of the line.

 Reefer operations are primary.
-Each different crop that is loaded at the 8 packing houses follows actual car handling procedures.
-More, traffic follows seasonal patters, with packing houses shut down during off seasons.
-Both Santa Fe and Pacific Fruit Express reefers are used thanks to a wartime decree that disallowed exclusive use of reefers to any one railroad (this is actual).
+Each different crop loaded at the 8 packing houses follows actual car handling procedures.
+More, traffic follows seasonal patterns, with packing houses shut down during off seasons.
+Both Santa Fe and Pacific Fruit Express reefers are used due to a wartime ruling that disallowed exclusive use of reefers to any one railroad.

 Valley Springs ►► Aurora ►► Bend ►► Cojones ►► Damascus Jct.